 In Cyprus, the competent authority that promotes the effective and efficient operation of the market within the legal framework of fair competition away from any anticompetitive practices is the Commission for the Protection of Competition (CPC).
 Among the goals of the CPC is to endorse economic growth and boost social welfare.

 The lawyers of Michael Chambers & Co.
-LLC are able to advise you and provide you a proper legal guidance on competition law matters.
+LLC are able to advise you and provide you with the proper legal guidance on competition law matters.
 If you wish to speak to one of our lawyers, then please contact us: firstname.lastname@example.org